MarcelMYSchmitt/jira-service-desk/README.md

 3. We have now all data we need prepared.
 We created/got an organization and a valid user (by get or creation of the user).
    For creating new request tickets we always need the user id and the service desk id.
+   By using those values in the `requestParticipants` tag, we can call all requests later to filter just those tickets which are relevant to the specific user.
    [Create Request](Requests.md/#create-request)

    ```